 Just because you’re in the city and living in a condo doesn’t mean you can’t do gardening anymore.
-Growing plants and maintaining a beautiful garden despite living in a high rise building sounds impossible, but it’s definitely possible.
+Growing plants for your condo balcony and maintaining a beautiful garden despite living in a high rise building sounds impossible, but it’s definitely possible.
 All you need is a little creativity.
 Here are 22 creative ideas to get you started with your own garden design in the urban:

 Having bonsais in your home is a little bit of a cheat because, most likely, you’re going to purchase one instead of planting yourself.
 But this could be a step closer to a dream garden for those who are still uncertain of their gardening skills.